cwinfosec/github_autopwn/README.md

 python3 github_autopwn.py -o Github -a
 ```

+Indicators are not 100% accurate, so there is still a need for manual investigative effort to confirm if a bug exists or not.

 ### Beta

 Attempt printing out all code snippets for found indicators in all Github repositories: